 Monday 10:00am - 12:00pm; Or by appointment

-- Matrix Activism: Global Practices of Resistance (forthcoming in 2017)
+- Matrix Activism: Global Practices of Resistance, Routledge, 2017.

-- “Neighborhood Television Channels in Italy: The Case of Telestreet” in Beyond Monopoly: Globalization and Contemporary Italian Media, co-edited with Chiara Ferrari, Lexington Books, 2010, pp. 171-184.
+- Beyond Monopoly: Globalization and Contemporary Italian Media, co-edited with Chiara Ferrari, Lexington Books, 2010.